The new CEO of Mercedes-Benz USA, Dietmar Exler, upon taking the role, said:

 I’ve advocated using the Facebook for a Dollar a Day technique sparingly, outing companies only when they egregiously and repeatedly mistreat customers.

-Even people like Ajay Kandala, an executive at Tuft & Needle, rely on this technique and their expertise as a digital marketer to get their complaints heard.
+Even people like Ajay Kandala, an executive at Tuft & Needle, rely on this technique and their expertise as digital marketers to get their complaints heard.

 After getting the run-around from the dealership, they were frustrated and wanted a solution.